 Understanding the Credit Score Requirement

-Your credit score is important because it gives lenders a synopsis of your borrowing and repayment habits.
-It’s based on information from your credit report, which is a highly detailed record of activity on all of your credit accounts.
-A credit score tells lenders how well you’ve managed your credit and repayments thus far.
+Your credit score is important because it gives lenders a review of your borrowing and repayment habits.
+It’s based on information from your credit report, which is a detailed record of activity on all of your credit accounts.
+A credit score tells lenders how well you’ve managed your credit and repayments.

-With student loan refinancing, many lenders are looking for a good credit score.
+With student loan refinancing, many lenders are looking for a good credit score of at least 670.
 That’s because a higher score generally indicates that you’re likely to repay your debts on time.
-FICO calls a credit score of 670 to 739 a good score, while VantageScore®, another commonly used credit scoring model, designates a good credit range as 661 to 780.

 Recommended: Guide to Refinancing Private Student Loans

-In addition to your credit score for a student loan, lenders have other requirements you’ll need to meet, whether you’re refinancing private student loans or federal loans.
+In addition to your credit score, lenders have other student loan refinance requirements to meet.
 These eligibility requirements include:

 Income

-Lenders look for borrowers with a stable income.
-This indicates that you consistently have enough money coming in to pay your bills.
+Lenders look for borrowers with a stable income, which indicates that you have enough money coming in to pay your bills.
 You will likely have to provide lenders with proof of your employment and income, such as pay stubs.

-If you’re a contract worker or freelancer whose income is more sporadic, you may need to show a lender your tax returns or bank account statements to show that you have enough funds in your bank account.
+If you’re a contract worker or freelancer whose income is more sporadic, you may need to provide your tax returns or bank account statements to show that you have enough funds in your bank account.

 Debt-to-Income Ratio